showell/elm-fasttrack/README.txt

     get-out pile:
         build credits
         also make clicks more rigorous

+    fix before-turn-card experience:
+        show pieces that can be moved

     UI to pick number of players:
         clean up Msg/Model to have game vs. setup